 The moccasin was another type of casual loafer with a round toe box and fringe tongue with a bow.
 They were usually worn without socks which was not allowed at school and could get a girl sent home.

 Rain boots, rubber rain boots or shoe covered kept some feet dry in winter.
 Some not-so-lucky girls walked with a bread bag over their shoes to keep them dry.
-Learn more here.
+Learn more about boots here.

 Shop all 1950s shoes here.